harveyl888/harvsite/content/post/2022-11-13_shiny_framework_01.md

 draft = true
 +++

-# Shiny Frameworks
+## Shiny Frameworks

 This is the first in a series of blog posts tagged "shiny framework".
 The goal is to provide a some loosely connected articles related to building shiny frameworks with the ultimate goal of turning them into an eBook.

-## What is a shiny framework?
+### What is a shiny framework?

 Imagine you've built a killer shiny app and you need to change the data.
 Most apps are adaptable to a degree.
 If you want to upload a different set of data, the app should be able to accommodate if the data are in an expected format.
 But what if:

 - your data are in a completely different format?
--  you want to but manipulate your data in some way (filter or add a new variable)?
+- you want to manipulate your data in some way (filter or add a new variable)?
 - you want to use a completely different visualization?

 It's unlikely that the app can cope with these situations unless choices were made at the design stage.

 A shiny framework is an approach to building shiny apps which allows for:

 - flexibility: being able to offer choices at the populate-stage (more on this below).
 - extensibility: ability to readily extend the framework for unmet needs.
 - scalability: easily scale beyond the current needs of the app.

-## What's the populate-stage?
+### What's the populate-stage?

-### Scenario One
+#### Scenario One

 Generally when we think of app development we consider three stages:

 - design stage.
 Make choices as to how the app should look and behave.
 - build stage.
 Incorporate choices made at the design stage through coding.
 - deployment stage.
 Deploy the app for users, gather feedback and respond accordingly.

-### Scenario Two
+#### Scenario Two

 When we consider a framework approach we can include a fourth stage, populate, in which we populate the framework with information.

 - design stage.
 Make choices as to how the app should look and behave.
 - build stage.
 Incorporate choices made at the design stage through coding.
 - populate stage.
 Populate our app with information.
 - deployment stage.
 Deploy the app for users, gather feedback and respond accordingly.

 In scenario one the developer builds the app and presents it to the customer.
 Agile development allows a fast turnaround time but we still have the interaction between the development team and the end-user.